Zilliqa/ZRC/zrcs/zrc-6.md

 7. ZRC-6 features contract ownership transfer by making the contract owner mutable.

+8. ZRC-6 only includes read-only transitions that contain important logic or provide immutable parameters.
+This standard encourages developers to use the remote fetch to retrieve simple data.

 ## III.
 Motivation

 1. Many of the largest NFT marketplaces have implemented incompatible royalty payment solutions.
 ZRC-6 provides a standardized way to retrieve royalty information for NFTs.
 The marketplace should transfer the actual funds.